ioctlopus/webdev-lab-notebook/reflection.md

 ### CSS

-The CSS exercised were very difficut.
+The CSS exercises were very difficut.
 I needed the videos for a good number of them.
 However, these exercises were incrediby helpful.
-I woud have liked more discussion and exercises involving media ueries.
+I woud have liked more discussion and exercises involving media queries.
 Those were confusing.

+### Flexbox

+I definitely needed video help completing the Flexbox exercises.
+However, Flexbox is extremely useful and seems to address a lot of the difficulties I have had understanding positioning with CSS.
+I would have lied to have a more detailed explaination about Flexbox properties.
+Maybe exercises demonstrating multiple layouts would have been helpful.

 ### Bootstrap